GoogleCloudPlatform/pubsub/README.md

 ### Pre-Running Steps

-1. Depending on where you run the connector, different steps will have to be taken.
-If you will be running the connector on Google Cloud Platform, then go to step 3.
-Otherwise go to step 2.
+1. Regardless of whether you are running on Google Cloud Platform or not, you need to create a project and create service key that allows you access to the Cloud Pub/Sub API's and default quotas.

 2. Create project on Google Cloud Platform.
 By default, this project will have multiple service accounts associated with it (see "IAM & Admin" within GCP console).
+Within this section, find the tab for "Service Accounts".
+Create a new service account and make sure to select "Furnish a new private key".
+    Doing this will create the service account and download a private key file to your local machine.

-Find the service account named "Compute Engine default service account".
-You should be able to create a private JSON key associated with this account.
-This key file needs to be placed on the machine running the connector.
-An environment variable named GOOGLE_APPLICATION_CREDENTIALS should point to this file.
+3. Go to the "IAM" tab, find the service account you just created and click on the dropdown menu named "Role(s)".
+Under the "Pub/Sub" submenu, select "Pub/Sub Admin".
+Finally, the key file that was downloaded to your machine needs to be placed on the machine running the framework.
+An environment variable named GOOGLE_APPLICATION_CREDENTIALS must point to this file.
 (Tip: export this environment variable as part of your shell startup file).

     `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/key/file`

-3. You need to ensure that the GCP VM running the connector has appropriate API scopes.
-Specifically, your VM needs to be able to access the Cloud Pub/Sub API's.
-This can be provisioned when going through the creation process for the VM.

 ### Running a Connector